 How Chemical Peels Work

-Chemical peels are scheduled &/or performed at The Naderi Center for Cosmetic Surgery and Skin Care Clinics in Herndon, Virginia and Chevy Chase, Maryland.
+Chemical peels are scheduled &/or performed at The Naderi Center for Cosmetic Surgery and Skin Care Clinics in Reston, Virginia and Chevy Chase, Maryland.
 Deeper Chemical Peels may be performed by Dr. Naderi in the hospital operating room under anesthesia while lighter ones may be performed by Dr. Naderi’s Master Aestheticians at The Naderi Center.
 Sometimes, deeper peels may be performed by Dr. Naderi in the office under a combination of local anesthesia with oral sedation.

 Chemical Peel Consultation